flatironinstitute/sciware/26_DataFormats/main.md

 ### General-purpose vs Specific

 - Some file formats can support arbitrary data
-- Others are specific to one type of data/record
+- Others only store one type of data/record
-- The more general the format, the more explanation you need for any particular data set
-- The more specific the format, the more outside documentation you need
+- Everything needs explanation
+  - General formats must put this in the file itself
+  - Specific formats (hopefully!) put it in external documentation

 ### Portable vs Machine-Dependent